Aleph-Alpha/std/docs/v1/logger.md

 Returns:

-- \*Logger: A configured logger instance ready for use
+- \*LoggerClient: A configured logger instance ready for use

 The logger is configured with: